THE TRUTHS YOU NEED TO KNOW ABOUT SIN (Part 1)

 27 “I will put My Spirit within you and cause you to walk in My statutes, and you will keep My judgments and do them.
 (NKJV).

-Discover more scriptural truths about sin in the next piece!
+Discover more scriptural truths about sin in the second part of this piece!

 Prayer: My Dear Heavenly Father, deliver me today from the principle or power of sin that is functional in my heart.
 I believe and confess Jesus Christ as my Lord and Saviour today and so receive a new heart like that of Christ, in Jesus’ name.
 Amen.